wp-plugins/advanced-ads/readme.txt

 * posts by category, tags, taxonomies
 * archive pages by category, tags, taxonomies
 * special page types like 404, attachment and front page
+* hide ads on secondary queries (e.g. posts in sidebars)

 global conditions

 * disable all ads in the frontend (e.g. when your ad network breaks down)
 * disable all ads on 404 pages (e.g. AdSense doesn’t allow that)
 * disable all ads on non-singular pages with a single click
+* disable all ads in secondary queries
+* hide ads from bots and web crawlers

 = visitor conditions =